 For purposes of clarity, each ADS or Pre-Funded Warrant to purchase one ADS is being sold together with a Series D Warrant to purchase one ADS and a Series E Warrant to purchase one ADS.
 Our ADSs are listed on Nasdaq under the symbol "QNRX."
-We have assumed a public offering price of \$3.35 per ADS and accompanying Warrants, which was the last reported sale price on Nasdaq of our ADSs on February 8, 2024.
-The actual offering price per ADS and accompanying Warrants or Pre-Funded Warrant and accompanying Warrants, will be negotiated between us and the investors, in consultation with the placement agent based on, among other things, the trading price of our ADS prior to the offering and may be at a discount to the current market price.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
-In addition, there is no established public trading market for the Warrants and Pre-Funded Warrants and we do not expect a market to develop.
+On March 1, 2024, the last reported sale price of our ADSs on The Nasdaq Capital Market was \$ 2.77 per ADS.
+The public offering price per ADS and accompanying Warrants or Pre-Funded Warrants and accompanying Warrants in this offering was determined at the time of pricing, and was at a discount to the then current market price.
+The public offering price was negotiated between us and the investors, in consultation with the placement agent based on, among other things, the trading price of our ADS prior to the offering.
+There is no established public trading market for the Warrants and Pre-Funded Warrants and we do not expect a market to develop.
 We do not intend to apply for a listing of the Warrants or Pre-Funded Warrants on any national securities exchange.